What does a local NMI president do?

 - Involving children and youth in missions activities

-of the major NMI missions emphases and keep those goals before my congregation.
+of the major NMI missions emphases and then keep those goals before my congregation.

-- Assure my church's participation in each special emphasis, making sure that all missions
+- Assure my church's participation in each special emphasis, making sure that all world missions

 - Work with the missions council to guarantee informative, exciting, fast-paced,